Errum Manzil

 Errum Manzil or Iram Manzil is an expansive palace standing in Hyderabad, Telangana, India.
 It was built around the year 1870 by Nawab Safdar Jung Musheer-ud-daula Fakhrul Mulk, a nobleman of Hyderabad state.
 It is located on top of a hillock off the Khairatabad - Panjagutta road.
+The Errun Manzil is well known for its Indo-European baroque style of architecture.
+Its facades display Doric and Corinthian pilasters, arched windows with verandahs, and a central dome rising above a U‑shaped plan.
+The palace once included auxiliary stables, a dairy farm, and landscaped gardens, amenities befitting its princely owner.